grpc/proposal/A79-non-per-call-metrics-architecture.md

 *   Stats plugins should be able to enable/disable recorded metrics - gRPC has many components that would want to record metrics.
 Not all of those metrics will be interesting to stats plugins.
-Stats plugin writers should allow users to configure which metrics and enabled/disabled.
+Stats plugin writers should allow users to configure which metrics are enabled/disabled.

 ### Proposed Architecture